 Keep a collar on your pet that has an ID and CURRENT rabies tag.

-Transport your pet in a carrier.
+Transport your pet in a carrier or always have your pet on leash.
 Never take your pet to the Vet or anywhere unless it is secured.

 Consider a microchip implant.
 Chips are a positive and reliable identification for your pet.
-Most modern shelters scan pets for the device.
+Shelters and Vet offices scan pets for the device.

 Both males and females will be less likely to wander if they are spayed or neutered.
 An added benefit is that they will live a longer, happier, healthier life.